lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-12-课文-12、36、60、84/Lesson 60 The future.md

 At a village fair/feə(r)/, I decided to visit a fortune-teller called Madam Bellinsky.
 - complex sentence:
-    - at a village fair [adverbial of place]
+    - at a village fair [place adverbial]
     - I [subject]
     - decided to do [predicate verb phrase]
     - to visit a fortune-teller called Madam Bellinsky